+It remains important that the emerging standards on carbon footprinting and border carbon adjustments are not used in ways that may be inimical to developing countries.
 The global move towards climate change mitigation needs to be accompanied by international finance and technology support measures...

-...that help developing countries and LDCs to transition to RETs in a strategic and sustainable manner. chains in some OECD countries, but there are several methodological problems with these, primarily concerning their scope.
+chains in some OECD countries, but there are several methodological problems with these, primarily concerning their scope.
 For instance, it is unclear whether their calculations take into account the emissions from land conversion to crops (Plassmann et al., 2010), or whether they focus only on transport (so-called "food-miles" labels) - a criterion that inherently discriminates against foreign producers.
 Private sector voluntary standards are on the rise, gradually becoming an important factor for developing-country exporters to gain markets in some sectors (Potts, van der Meer and Daitchman, 2010).
 Current schemes focus primarily on agriculture and agrifood products, but increasingly a number of consumer manufactures are being included.
 The United Kingdom's Carbon Reduction Label, managed by the Carbon Trust, covers a wide range of products (table 4.3).
 Another problem with the labeling currently is that they use different methods to calculate the carbon content, pointing to the need for clear benchmarks using which such schemes can be devised.